 Additionally, the Center disburses funding from external partners to help faculty develop research and coursework on specific sustainability topics.
 This funding typically supports course development, faculty-student research projects, and professional development.

 Recent Center projects have produced resources to support scholarship and teaching on innovative topics.
-Explore food systems and farming in the Carolinas and investigate Full Cost Analysis as a toolkit for assessing sustainability.
+Investigate Full Cost Analysis as a toolkit for assessing sustainability.